 The gorge has good flora, though there are other gorges which have better, though there is a hasmophyte here which is endemic.

 Other plants include Cretan sainfoin, Cretan cabbage, other hasmophytes, and a relative of Jersusalem sage.
-Green toads breed in the gorge, and endemic orchidthere are various kinds of butterflies; blue rock thrushes, chukars, house martins, and crag martins are among the birds seen on the cliffs here.
+Green toads breed in the gorge, and there are various kinds of butterflies; blue rock thrushes, chukars, house martins, and crag martins are among the birds seen on the cliffs here.

 Access is both from the south coast road to the monastery, where the gorge bottom is within easy reach; access higher up is from the small village of Kato Pervolakia.